tomnatt/open-ai-play/README.md

-# open-ai-play
+# OpenAI Play

-Hacking around with the OpenAI API in Ruby
+Hacking around with the OpenAI API in Ruby.

+Code was originally written to use images from [Year in Pictures](https://github.com/tomnatt/year-in-pictures).
+All test code so not pretty!